A physical model for efficient ranking in networks: The SpringRank model

-The matrix on the left side of~\eqref{eq:linearsystSR} is not invertible.
+The matrix on the left side of Eq.~\eqref{eq:linearsystSR} is not invertible.
 This is because $H$ is translation-invariant: it depends only on the relative ranks $s_i-s_j$, so that if $s^* = \{s_i\} $ minimizes $H(s)$ then so does $\{ s_i+a \}$ for any constant $a$.
-One way to break this symmetry is to invert the matrix in the subspace orthogonal to its nullspace.
-If the network is connected, this is the one-dimensional subspace spanned by the eigenvector $\ones$, in which case this method finds the $s^*$ where the average rank $(1/N) \sum_i s_i = (1/N) s^* \cdot \ones$ is zero.
-Alternately, we can simply fix the rank of one of the nodes.
+One way to break this symmetry is to invert the matrix in the subspace orthogonal to its nullspace by computing a Moore-Penrose pseudoinverse.
+If the network consists of a single component, the nullspace is spanned by the eigenvector $\ones$, in which case this method finds the $s^*$ where the average rank $(1/N) \sum_i s_i = (1/N) s^* \cdot \ones$ is zero.
+This is related to the random walk method of~\cite{callaghan2007random}: if a random walk moves along each directed edge with rate $\frac{1}{2}+\varepsilon$ and against each one with rate $\frac{1}{2}-\varepsilon$, then $s^*$ is proportional to the perturbation to the stationary distribution to first order in $\varepsilon$.

+In practice, it is more efficient and accurate to fix the rank of one of the nodes and solve the resulting equation using a sparse iterative solver (see SI Text \ref{apx:gradient}).
+Faster still, because this matrix is a Laplacian, recent results~\cite{spielman2014nearly,koutis2011nearly} allow us to solve Eq.~\eqref{eq:linearsystSR} in nearly linear time in $M$, the number of non-zero edges in $A$.